NetworkingB2A/Infrastructure-as-Code/Training notes/Ansible Training.md

 - you would use both. the power of a template is that you can update the task in one spot and have logic built into the template that you cant build into the task.
 - seems like the best idea would be to use jinja template as you main config.

-What is the highest prestidance for Ansible vars
+What is the highest precedence for Ansible vars
 - Host vars
 - But what is next
     - Group